Hawaii wildfires could be state’s worst natural disaster in decades

 On Big Island, a wildfire has destroyed 1800 acres and is threatening 200 homes around the rural community of Kohala Ranch.

-Federal Emergency Management Agency (FEMA) has approved a disaster declaration to provide assistance, according to a release from the Hawaiian Governor’s office.
+The Federal Emergency Management Agency (FEMA) has approved a disaster declaration to provide assistance, according to a release from the Hawaiian Governor’s office.

 What are officials saying?

+Mr Bissen Jr, the Maui County mayor, said the fatalities had been confirmed moments before a news conference on Wednesday afternoon.

+“I’m sad to report that just before coming on this, it was confirmed we’ve had six fatalities.
+We are still in search and rescue mode,” he said.

-Hawaii Governor Josh Brown, who is cutting a vacation short to return to the fire-stricken state, said in a statement: “Heroic efforts by first responders have prevented many casualties from occurring, but some loss of life is expected.
+Earlier, Hawaii Governor Josh Brown, who is cutting a vacation short to return to the fire-stricken state, said in a statement: “Heroic efforts by first responders have prevented many casualties from occurring, but some loss of life is expected.

 “We have suffered a terrible disaster in the form of a wildfire that has spread widely as a result of hurricane-force winds in the region and underlying drought conditions.
 Maui and the Big Island both experienced significant fires.
 Much of Lāhainā on Maui has been destroyed and hundreds of local families have been displaced.”